- To support social and economic wellbeing for children, youth, families, and communities in ways that are equitable and sustainable.

 - To build bridges among researchers, policy-makers, and practitioners as well as across sectors in order to facilitate knowledge mobilization, cultivate effective partnerships, and engage in meaningful action.

 Dr. Janet Newbury is an instructor and researcher, and is involved in a number of community-based initiatives.
 She teaches and does research in the Department of Human and Social Development at the University of Victoria, Canada (in the School of Child and Youth Care), and is an Adjunct Associate Professor in the Faculty of Graduate Studies.
-She has also taught in the Workplace Essential Skills Training program at Vancouver Island University, where she is Adjunct Faculty in the Health and Human Services Department, and has taught in the School of Communication and Culture at Royal Roads University.
+She has also taught at Vancouver Island University, where she is Adjunct Faculty in the Health and Human Services Department, and in the School of Communication and Culture at Royal Roads University.
 She has worked in group homes, camps, an after-school program, an orphanage, and a family resource centre, and as family initiatives worker and family enhancement worker.

 Through this work she has participated as co-founding member of the Post Growth Institute, a research associate with the Canadian Centre for Policy Alternatives, an associate with the Taos Institute, and a member of the global Community Economies Collective.
-She has also been a co-founding member of a local civic literacy group called PR Voices, president of the Powell River Diversity Initiative, a board member of the Powell River Employment Program Society, and president of the Sunshine Musicfest, and is involved in a number of other community efforts that prioritize intergenerational and intercultural engagement.
+She has also been a co-founding member of a local civic literacy group called PR Voices, president of the Powell River Diversity Initiative, and a board member of the Powell River Employment Program Society.
+Currently, she is on the boards of the Sunshine Music Festival, the Powell River Division of Family Practice, and the Powell River Historic Museum and Archives, and is involved in a number of other community efforts that prioritize decolonization and intergenerational/ intercultural engagement.
 Her writing has been published widely for both academic and popular audiences.

 Many of the initiatives featured here have been done in collaboration with and/or with support and guidance from the following partners: